lvoytek/discourse-data-exporter/README.md

     dscexporter --discourse.site-url https://discourse.ubuntu.com --discourse.category server

 ### Topic
 To download data from a specific topic, use the `--discourse.topic` option with the topic's ID.
 This will override any chosen category when specified.
-To get data from the [Ubunt Server Reference topic](https://discourse.ubuntu.com/t/ubuntu-server-reference/29949), run:
+To get data from the [Ubuntu Server Reference topic](https://discourse.ubuntu.com/t/ubuntu-server-reference/29949), run:

     dscexporter --discourse.site-url https://discourse.ubuntu.com --discourse.topic 29949